BGI-Qingdao/ACCESS/docs/source/index.rst

 ACCESS
 ========================================================
-.. rubric:: graph contrAstive learning-based protein funCtion prediCtion by combing Energy, Structure and Sequence information.
+.. rubric:: Decoding the Energetic Blueprint of Extremophile Enzyme: A Multimodal AI Framework for Functional Discovery Beyond Sequence and Structure Homology.

-**ACCESS** is a specialized open-source Python package in the field of biomanufacturing.
+**ACCESS** is a specialized open-souhierarchyrce Python package in the field of biomanufacturing.
 It aims to offer high-precision EC number prediction for the rational design of industrial enzymes, screening of functional proteins, and enzyme reaction optimization using MIT license.
 By combining 3D protein structural features, side-chain features, and residue-level Rosetta energy, it uses a hybrid graph neural network architecture.
 Based on hierarchical contrastive learning and multi-label adaptive fine-tuning, it predicts protein functions.
 Through a topology-aware gradient attention mechanism, it precisely locates function - critical residues.